 It was just as they were returning to camp to turn their watch over to the Bear and Bill that the alarm sounded.
 There was shouting coming from the area of the mess tent and the Raven and Red ran to take action.

-They found the Bear and Bill attending one of the archaeological students, who was sitting on the ground with a stunned look.
+They found the Bear and Bill attending one of the archaeological students, who sat on the ground with a stunned look.
 A quick examination showed that he was just shaken up.
-Once he was making sense he said he was going to the mess to make a snack when he surprised a man who didn't belong in camp.
-He had yelled an alarm then he was hit by the man in the head and stomach.
+Once he could make sense he said he was going to the mess to make a snack when he surprised a man who didn't belong in camp.
+He had yelled an alarm then had been hit by the man in the head and stomach.

 As the Wolverine prowled among the various tents, she found hers sliced open.
 She had just left it intact less than five minutes before.
 Whomever it was she was searching for was still nearby.
-Using her sword she turned over her stuff and looked under her saddle.
-The package she had been guarding was missing.
+Using her sword she turned over her stuff and looked under her saddle, and found the package she had been guarding missing.
 She turned her attention to the other adult tents and found that Dr Johnson's tent had also been ransacked.
 She couldn't tell if anything was stolen, but guessed that something was.

 The Wolverine completed her search of the camp and found the tent containing most of the jars had been sliced open and several of the jars missing.
-That was when she heard the high-pitched scream.
+Then she heard the high-pitched scream.

-When the first alarm had been raised, all the students in the common tent were awakened and there was a anxious commotion among them.
-Grace, who was standing watch, shook Sally out of a deep slumber.
+When the first alarm had been raised, all the students in the common tent were awakened and arose an anxious commotion among them.
+Grace, who stood watch, shook Sally out of a deep slumber.
 She then strung her bow and notched an arrow and Sally quickly girded on her dagger.
-It was about that time the first adult entered the tent.
-Grace could tell right away that this was not one of the professors, so she brought up her bow to challenge the man.
+About that time the first adult entered the tent.
+Grace could tell right away that it wasn't one of the professors, so she brought up her bow to challenge the man.

-The man was faster; he grabbed one of the archaeological students and used him as a shield against Grace.
+The man acted faster; he grabbed one of the archaeological students and used him as a shield against Grace.
 "Everybody get down on the ground," he growled.
 "Put that thing down or I shoot."
-He was holding a gun.
+He held a gun.

 There gasps and a couple of screams.
-Students hastened to lay down on the ground.
+Students hastened to lie down on the ground.

-Grace stole a glance around the dimly-lit tent, looking for Sally but not seeing her.
-She finally glimpsed the page standing behind the man.
-Sally was too close to her line of fire.
+Grace stole a glance around the dimly-lit tent, looking for Sally but not seeing her at first, but finally glimpsed the page standing behind the man.
+Sally stood too close to her line of fire.
 Between the student and Sally, she didn't have a clean shot at the man.
 She slowly lowered her bow.

 Grace had a clear shot and took it, nailing the man in the chest.
-The gun he was holding fired once before he dropped it.
+The gun he held fired once before he dropped it.
 He also dropped his knife and grabbed his belly before collapsing on the ground.

 The Wolverine and Bob entered the tent and rushed to the man.
 The knight rolled him onto his back, and then pulled his shirt up to look at his chest and belly.
-The man was losing a lot of blood.
-He was dying.
+The man had already lost a lot of blood; he was dying.

 "Here Ma'am," Sally said.
 She turned around and yelled, "Grace!"

-Grace was lying on her side, clutching her chest and convulsing.
-The Wolverine was on her instantly.
+Grace lay on her side, clutching her chest and convulsing.
+The Wolverine instantly knelt at her side.
 "Grace, Grace, hold still."
 She put her hands on Grace's shoulder and hip, forcing her to lie still.

-Grace finally managed to relax a little and stop writhing around.
-It was obvious she was in a lot of pain.
+Grace finally managed to relax a little and stop writhing around, obviously in a lot of pain.
 It took a great deal of assurance to get Grace to lie perfectly still.
-When she did, she was able to breathe very lightly without gasping for breath.
+When she did, she managed to breathe very lightly, without gasping for breath.

-Dr. Johnson arrived and took one look at the gunman, then he turned his attention to Grace.
+Dr. Johnson arrived and took one look at the gunman, and then he turned his attention to Grace.
 He yelled for everybody to stand back or leave; the tent emptied out.
 The doctor and the Wolverine lifted Grace up and laid her on a table.
-He opened her shirt exposing her bullet proof vest.
-It was a mess of burnt fibers and torn layered bits of cloth.
+He opened her shirt exposing her bullet proof vest, a mess of burnt fibers and torn layered bits of cloth.

-The Wolverine turned her attention back to Sally who was standing nearby looking shocked.
-Her night shirt was bloody and she was still holding the dagger.
+The Wolverine turned her attention back to Sally who stood nearby looking shocked.
+Her night shirt bloody as she was still held the dagger.
 "Sally, how do you feel?"